Tinkerforge/doc/en/source/Hardware/Bricklets/Air_Quality.rst

 |test_connect|.

 |test_tab|
-If everything went as expected ...
-TBD.
+If everything went as expected you can now see the values for IAQ index, air pressure, humidity and temperature.

 .. image:: /Images/Bricklets/bricklet_air_quality_brickv.jpg
    :scale: 100 %